aspose-email/Aspose.Email-Documentation/en/java/plugins/aspose-email-java-for-php/php-programmers-guide/programming-outlook-in-php/working-with-outlook-personal-storage-pst-files-in-php/search-messages-and-folders-in-a-pst-by-some-criteria-in-php/_index.md

 ---
 title: Search Messages and Folders in a PST by Some Criteria in PHP
+ArticleTitle: Search Messages and Folders in a PST by Some Criteria in PHP
 type: docs
 weight: 70
 url: /java/search-messages-and-folders-in-a-pst-by-some-criteria-in-php/